jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 #### 1.2.3 DataTable

-**DataTable** – A complex element that consists of header, a body (at least one row and one column) and a footer.
-You are able to perform a list of readonly interactions with this element in order to get all data based on specified criteria.
+**DataTable** — A complex element that consists of a header, a body (at least one row and one column) and a footer.
+You are able to perform a list of read-only interactions with this element in order to get all data based on specified criteria.

 DataTables are represented by the following classes in Java: